gtnt-sileshi/solar-farm-data/README.md

 - `reports/` - Reports and visualizations.
 - `README.md` - This file.

-## Evaluation Criteria

-Submissions will be evaluated on:

-- **Data Exploration**: Thoroughness and insightfulness of data exploration.
-- **Analytical Methods**: Appropriateness and effectiveness of analysis techniques.
-- **Machine Learning Models**: Quality and performance of machine learning models.
-- **Presentation**: Clarity and quality of reports and visualizations.

 ## Contact

 For any questions or further assistance, feel free to reach out to me at [gtntsileshi@gmail.com](mailto:gtntsileshi@gmail.com).